6 Tips to Find the Right Sacred Art For Your Church

 Defender Original Art & Photo by Kate Capato

 You want to be sure the artist is not simply talented and that you enjoy their work but that they understand the faith and ultimately seek to glorify God through what they create.
 Having an artist of faith is essential to creating a truly sacred work.
-Get to know the artist a bit and ask them both faith and art questions so you can understand if they are a good fit for what you hope to have created.
+Get to know the artist a bit!
+Ask them both faith and art questions so you can see if they are a good fit for what you hope to have created.

-Lastly, realize having sacred art made will take time and finding what’s best for your Church is a journey so don’t feel rushed to choose something hastily but find peace in knowing God is walking with you and the artist meant for the job.
+Lastly, sacred art takes time.
+Finding what’s best for your Church is a journey!
+Don’t feel rushed to choose something hastily but find peace in knowing God is walking with you and the artist meant for the job.

 Kate Capato